AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/aws_sqs_utils.md

 Raises:

-- botocore.exceptions.ClientError: If SQS returns an error (caught and returned in result)
+		NoCredentialsError: If AWS credentials are not available
-- botocore.exceptions.NoCredentialsError: If AWS credentials cannot be found (caught and returned)
+        ClientError: If there's an error creating the client

 Example: